hanlululu/Socialdata22_projectB/_sources/README.md

 # Host website
 - pip install ghp-import
 - From the main branch of your book’s root directory (which should contain the _build/html folder) call ghp-import and point it to your HTML files, like so: ghp-import -n -p -f _build/html
 - Now the website is live.
-Go to repo on GitHub -> Settings -> Pages   to find the link of your website
+Go to repo on GitHub -> Actions -> Deploy   to find the link of your website when the deployment has finished.